XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Justice Kelly, I will ask you again, does a citizen deserve the right to present their case via a judicial process and, if it is supported by the facts, to have an injustice undone?
 I hope that your answer is the same in this case as it would have been for all other cases that you have presided over as a Judge of the Court.

-The above is sufficient to conclude that Flux was wrongfully deregistered.
+The above is sufficient to conclude that Flux was *wrongfully* deregistered.
 It was wrongful because, regardless of *whether* Flux *should* be deregistered or not, *the AEC's method is not good enough to produce an accurate result in this case*.
+From a truth-seeking point of view, the AEC's test provides no meaningful information on whether Flux is eligible or not.
+Since we should not take my word for it, if our goal is to determine whether Flux is eligible with regards to sufficient membership, *we are at square one*.
+Scientifically, we can draw no conclusions based on the AEC's testing.
-It is not my place to tell you what should be done instead, I can only demonstrate to you that the current method is predetermined in Flux's case, as it results in a false negative with probability 0.999978 ± 0.000013.
+It is not my place to tell you what should be done instead of the current method, I can only demonstrate to you that it is predetermined in Flux's case, as it results in a false negative with probability 0.999978 ± 0.000013.
-(These numbers differ slightly from those above because they are calculated based on Flux's second test specifically, rather than the hypothetical case from earlier.)
+(These numbers differ slightly from those in the hypothetical case above because the calculations are based, specifically, on Flux's second test.)

-Mr Rogers, Justice Kelly, and Dr Gruen: perhaps this is not enough to convince that there is perhaps some problems with the AEC's methodology.
+Mr Rogers, Justice Kelly, and Dr Gruen: perhaps this is not enough to convince that there is a reasonable chance of some problems with the AEC's methodology.
 The only other thing I can do is present you with a more in-depth statistical analysis of the method -- covering this problem and others, both historical and on-going.
 I suppose that it is most relevant for Dr Gruen, since he is the only one I can reasonably expect to have the knowledge of statistics necessary to judge the analysis.
 To my knowledge, this is the first third party review of the AEC's methodology.